Heavy snow causes travel disruption across UK as amber warnings remain

 Avanti West Coast trains running to and from Liverpool Lime Street were cancelled due to depot issues with disruption expected until midday.

-The Environment Agency issued eight flood warnings, meaning flooding is expected, across southern England for Sunday morning on the River Taw and River Avon in Devon, as well as more than 100 flood alerts.
+The Environment Agency had issued 14 flood warnings, meaning flooding is expected, and more than 140 flood alerts across the country on Sunday afternoon.

 Two amber weather warnings from the Met Office have been put in place in England and Wales, with 3cm to 7cm of snowfall predicted for much of the affected area, mixing with rain at times in lower-lying areas.

-Bingley in West Yorkshire had seen 12cm of snow up to 7am on Sunday, with Shap in Cumbria and Capel Curig, Gwynedd, both seeing 10cm, the forecaster said.
+Bingley in West Yorkshire had 17cm of snow up to 11am on Sunday, with Shap in Cumbria and Capel Curig in Gwynedd, north-west Wales, both recording 10cm, the forecaster said.

 One amber warning for snow and freezing rain, which covers much of Wales and the Midlands as far north as Manchester, is in place until midday on Sunday.